hausdorff/davidbalbert.github.com/_posts/2014-07-09-beginners-guide-to-ocaml-beginners-guides.md

 <center><img src="images/ocaml-beginner/autocomplete-1.png" width=600/></center>

-Merlin also has a hotkey (on emacs it's C-c <TAB>) that will bring up a **list of suggested autocompletes:**
+Merlin also has a hotkey (on emacs it's C-c &lt;TAB&gt;) that will bring up a **list of suggested autocompletes:**

 <center><img src="images/ocaml-beginner/autocomplete-2.png" width=600/></center>